Home

 HOW MUCH OIL WAS SPILLED?

-The BP disaster is by far the worst oil disaster in U.S. history.
+The BP disaster was by far the worst oil disaster in U.S. history.
 It spewed as much oil in just days as the entire Exxon Valdez spill and eclipsed the notorious Ixtoc blowout in the Gulf of Mexico in 1979, which leaked 138 million gallons of crude.
 Astoundingly, BP flatly refused to help scientists gather the information necessary to determine just how much oil was really spewing into the Gulf ecosystem.
 But government estimates of up to 2.6 million gallons per day put the total as high as 205.8 million.

-WHAT AREAS ARE AFFECTED?
+WHAT AREAS HAVE BEEN AFFECTED?

-Surface oil slicks and sheens believed to be associated with the BP spill have affected thousands of square miles, with oil and tar reaching the shores of Louisiana, Mississippi, Alabama and Florida.
+Surface oil slicks and sheens believed to be associated with the BP spill affected thousands of square miles, with oil and tar reaching the shores of Louisiana, Mississippi, Alabama and Florida.

-In a desperate attempt to keep the visible surface slick in check, BP flooded the ocean’s surface and depths with nearly 2 million gallons of chemical “dispersants.”
-These chemicals can actually make oil more toxic to ocean life.
+In a desperate attempt to keep the visible surface slick in check, BP flooded the ocean�s surface and depths with nearly 2 million gallons of chemical �dispersants.� These chemicals can actually make oil more toxic to ocean life.
 Corexit, the brand used by BP, was even banned in the United Kingdom.
-These chemicals bind with oil droplets so that they become “dispersed” by currents.
-Scientists believe that BP’s excessive use of dispersants caused enormous underwater oil plumes in the Gulf, one of which was 22 miles long and six miles wide.
+These chemicals bind with oil droplets so that they become �dispersed� by currents.
+Scientists believe that BP�s excessive use of dispersants caused enormous underwater oil plumes in the Gulf, one of which was 22 miles long and six miles wide.

-Read more about dispersants and see the U.S. Fish and Wildlife Service’s daily map of the spill.
+Read more about dispersants and see the U.S. Fish and Wildlife Service�s oil-impact assessment maps.

-WHAT SPECIES ARE HARMED?
+WHAT SPECIES HAVE BEEN HARMED?

-The BP oil spill threatens some of the most productive and fragile marine ecosystems in the United States.
-About 25 percent of the nation’s wetlands lie in the Mississippi River Delta, providing habitat for nesting seabirds and resting migratory birds.
+The BP oil spill is still affecting some of the most productive and fragile marine ecosystems in the United States.
+About 25 percent of the nation�s wetlands lie in the Mississippi River Delta, providing habitat for nesting seabirds and resting migratory birds.
 The Gulf itself is home to dozens of threatened and endangered species, as well as commercially important fish, crab and shrimp that provide much of the basis of the Gulf Coast economy.

-While the response to the oil spill largely focused on stopping oil from reaching shore, the offshore ecosystem — from plankton to dolphins — has suffered devastating impacts.
-Endangered sperm whales and dolphins were spotted passing through the oil slick — which has spoiled critical habitat for the federally protected piping plover on the Chandeleur Islands.
+While the response to the oil spill largely focused on stopping oil from reaching shore, the offshore ecosystem � from plankton to dolphins �suffered devastating impacts.
+Endangered sperm whales and dolphins were spotted passing through the oil slick � which has spoiled critical habitat for the federally protected piping plover on the Chandeleur Islands.
 Oiled gannets and brown pelicans were the first victims discovered by response teams; the goo permeated mangroves and has soaked birds and their eggs.
-Heavy oil also soaked the Queen Bess Island pelican rookery, a nesting site that has been essential to the recovery of the brown pelican population, and experts worry that the spill could set back the Louisiana state bird’s recovery from near-extinction.
+Heavy oil also soaked the Queen Bess Island pelican rookery, a nesting site that has been essential to the recovery of the brown pelican population, and experts worry that the spill could set back the Louisiana state bird�s recovery from near-extinction.
 The timing of the spill could not have been worse.

-Imperiled species including the Atlantic bluefin tuna, Kemp’s ridley sea turtles, loggerhead sea turtles, piping plovers and sperm whales were flocking to the Gulf to spawn, migrate and feed just as the spill happened.
+Imperiled species including the Atlantic bluefin tuna, Kemp�s ridley sea turtles, loggerhead sea turtles, piping plovers and sperm whales were flocking to the Gulf to spawn, migrate and feed just as the spill happened.
 For many of them, there was nowhere else to go.
-And in a disturbing development, large numbers of sharks, fish and other marine animals were seen gathered in shallow inshore waters, believed to be seeking areas where oxygen hasn’t been depleted by oil and the microbes that eat it.
-Marine animals can die when oxygen levels in the water drop below two parts per million — which was observed even in some inshore areas.
-Moreover, creatures congregating near the shore risk getting trapped between shore and the oil and depleting oxygen levels in even these refuge areas.
+And in a disturbing development, large numbers of sharks, fish and other marine animals were seen gathered in shallow inshore waters, believed to be seeking areas where oxygen hasn�t been depleted by oil and the microbes that eat it.
+Marine animals can die when oxygen levels in the water drop below two parts per million � which was observed even in some inshore areas.
+Moreover, creatures congregating near the shore risked getting trapped between shore and the oil and depleting oxygen levels in even these refuge areas.

-Read more about threatened species and see our July 23 map of the spill and nearby critical habitat.
+Read more about threatened species and see our July 23, 2010 map of the spill and nearby critical habitat.

-WHO IS RESPONSIBLE?
+WHO WAS RESPONSIBLE?

 1. The Bush administration.
-The oil-drilling lease was sold to BP by the George W. Bush administration in 2007 under its 2007-2012 Five-Year Offshore Oil Drilling Plan.
+The oil-drilling lease was sold to BP by the George W. Bush administration in 2007 under its 2007�2012 Five-Year Offshore Oil-drilling Plan.

 2. The Obama administration.
 The actual exploratory drilling was approved by the Obama administration on April 6, 2009.

-Within days of the 2009 approval, the Center and our allies won a court order vacating the Bush Five-Year Offshore Drilling Plan.
+Within days of the 2009 approval, the Center and our allies won a court order vacating the Bush Five-Year Offshore Oil-drilling Plan.
 Rather than use the court order as a timeout on new offshore oil drilling to develop a new plan, Interior Secretary Ken Salazar filed a special motion with the court to exempt approved oil drilling in the Gulf of Mexico.
-He specifically identified BP’s operation as one that should be released from the vacature.
+He specifically identified BP�s operation as one that should be released from the vacatur.

-In July 2009, the court agreed to Salazar’s request, releasing all approved offshore oil drilling — including the BP operation — from the vacature.
+In July 2009, the court agreed to Salazar�s request, releasing all approved offshore oil drilling � including the BP operation � from the vacatur.

 3. BP.
 BP has the worst environmental and safety record of any oil company operating in America.
 Even after the 2005 Texas City Refinery blast that killed 15 people, BP has continued to rack up safety violations.
-Despite the dangerous nature of all offshore oil drilling and BP’s own egregious safety record, the company’s exploration plan downplayed the possibility of a spill, repeatedly asserting that it was unlikely or virtually impossible.
-Amazingly, Secretary Salazar’s Minerals and Management Service approved BP’s exploration plan without any consideration of the environmental consequences of an oil spill.
+Despite the dangerous nature of all offshore oil drilling and BP�s own egregious safety record, the company�s exploration plan downplayed the possibility of a spill, repeatedly asserting that it was unlikely or virtually impossible.
+Amazingly, Secretary Salazar�s Minerals and Management Service approved BP�s exploration plan without any consideration of the environmental consequences of an oil spill.

 4. The oil industry and its political backers.
 The Gulf crisis shows that the glib safety claims of the oil industry cannot be trusted.

-There’s no way to guarantee that a massive oil rupture will not occur.
-And if one does occur, there’s no way to contain it quickly and fully enough to avert unacceptable environmental damage.
-Ultimately, it’s the inherently dangerous nature of offshore oil drilling that led to this disaster.
-That’s why the Center is calling on the Obama administration to 1) revoke its 2010 decision to open up Alaska, the eastern Gulf of Mexico and the Atlantic Coast to offshore oil drilling; 2) revoke all leases to drill off Alaska, including those held by Shell Oil; 3) not permit any new offshore drilling anywhere; and 3) transition the nation away from fossil fuel so the pressure to continue offshore oil drilling dissipates.
+Ultimately, it�s the inherently dangerous nature of offshore oil drilling that led to this disaster.
+That�s why the Center is calling on the Obama administration to 1) revoke its 2010 decision to open up Alaska, the eastern Gulf of Mexico and the Atlantic Coast to offshore oil drilling; 2) revoke all leases to drill off Alaska, including those held by Shell Oil; 3) not permit any new offshore drilling anywhere; and 3) transition the nation away from fossil fuel so the pressure to continue offshore oil drilling dissipates.

 WHAT IF A SPILL OCCURS IN THE ARCTIC?